Green Bank Telescope: Description

 The structure weighs 7600 MT and is 485 ft tall.
-The surface area of the GBT is a 100 by 110 meter active surface with 2,209 actuators (small motors used to adjust the position) for the 2,004 surface panels, making the total collecting area of 2.3 acre.
+The surface area of the GBT is a 100-by-110-meter active surface with 2,209 actuators (small motors used to adjust the position) for the 2,004 surface panels, making the total collecting area of 2.3 acre.
 The panels are made from aluminum manufactured to a surface accuracy of better than 50 µm RMS.
 The actuators adjust the panel positions to compensate for sagging, or bending under its own weight, which changes as the telescope moves.
 Without this so-called "active surface" adjustment, observations at frequencies above 4 GHz would not be as efficient.

 Unusual for a radio telescope, the primary reflector is an off-axis segment of a paraboloid.
-This is the same design used in familiar home satellite television (e.g., DirecTV) dishes.
+This is the same design used in smaller (eg., 45–100 cm) home satellite television dishes.
 The asymmetric reflector allows the telescope's focal point and feed horn to be located at the side of the dish, so that it and its retractable support boom do not obstruct the incoming radio waves, as occurs in conventional radio telescope designs with the feed located on the telescope's beam axis.

-The offset support arm houses a retractable prime focus feed horn in front of the 8 m subreflector and eight higher-frequency feeds on a rotating turret at the Gregorian focus.
+The 200 ft offset support arm houses a prime focus receiver on a retractable boom in front of a subreflector, and a receiver room.
+For prime focus operation, the boom is extended to position the feed horn in front of the 8 m subreflector.
+For Gregorian focus operation, the prime focus boom is retracted.
+The subreflector, positioned by a Stewart platform with 6 degrees of freedom, reflects incoming radio waves toward eight higher-frequency feeds on a rotating turret located on top of the receiver room.
+The computerized controlled turret can rotate a particular receiver into the position within a few minutes.
 Operational frequencies range from 290 MHz to 115 GHz.

+As an azimuth-elevation mounting telescope, the azimuth adjustments are driven by four trucks with four wheels each on a 210 ft diameter rail.
+The 16 thirty-horsepower motors can change azimuth at the rate of up to 40 degrees per minute.
+Azimuth axis is also supported by a pintle bearing at the center point of the azimuth track.

+The elevation wheel structure provides tilting capability to adjust elevations between 5 and 95 degrees.
+The 98 ft radius bull gear on the elevation wheel is driven by eight 40 horsepower motors with a capability of changing the elevations up to 20 degrees per minute.
+The 98 ft long and 8 ft diameter elevation shaft provides primary support of the wheel structure.
+The elevation wheel also contains concrete-filled counterweight to balance with the surface and the feed arm structure.